-is the number of characters to move left from the current position $(1 \le n)$ .
+is the number of characters to move left from the current position $(1 \le n)$.
 If the value of n is greater than the current position, the current position is moved to column one.

 The TL format code is used to move backwards in the current record.
 It can be used on input to read the same data twice or on output to position the output nonsequentially.
-For example, where "b" represents a blank space.
+For example, produces the following output: